Learn how to use an ArcGIS portal item to access and display a feature layer in a map.

 Optionally, you may want to install the ArcGIS Maps SDK for .NET to get access to project templates in Visual Studio (Windows only) and offline copies of the NuGet packages.

-Open the Visual Studio solution
+Open a Visual Studio solution

 Update the tutorial name used in the project (optional)